MicrosoftDocs/memdocs/memdocs/intune/configuration/device-firmware-configuration-interface-windows.md

     - **CPU and IO virtualization**: Your options:
         - **Not configured**: Intune doesn't touch this feature, and leaves any settings as-is.
-        - **Enabled**: The BIOS enables the platform’s CPU and IO virtualization capabilities for use by the OS.
+        - **Enabled**: The BIOS enables the platform's CPU and IO virtualization capabilities for use by the OS.
 It turns on Windows Virtualization Based Security and Device Guard technologies.
         - **Disable**: The BIOS disables the platform CPU & IO virtualization capabilities, and prevents them from being used.
     - **Cameras**: Your options:
         - **Not configured**: Intune doesn't touch this feature, and leaves any settings as-is.